Chief's exit paves way for Bank of Spain rehabilitation

 But he struggled to reduce political influence on them.

-The first effort has now been criticized since Bankia, the biggest merged entity, was not able to survive without aid.
+The first effort has now been criticised since Bankia, the biggest merged entity, was not able to survive without aid.

-Ordonez met with enormous political interference because local leaders in Spain's 17 autonomous regions fought to retain control of banks that had financed white elephant airports and fabulous cultural centers.
+Ordonez met with enormous political interference because local leaders in Spain's 17 autonomous regions fought to retain control of banks that had financed white elephant airports and fabulous cultural centres.

-Also, in two waves of bank restructuring, Ordonez recapitalized weak banks using public money raised by a bank rescue fund, which took over several small savings banks.
+Also, in two waves of bank restructuring, Ordonez recapitalised weak banks using public money raised by a bank rescue fund, which took over several small savings banks.

 Revelations of deep loan losses at the rescued lenders have only added to doubts about risks at Spain's larger banks.